Program Assistant Visa Sponsorship Jobs in Pennsylvania

 Which companies sponsor visas for program assistants in Pennsylvania?

 Universities and academic medical centers are the most active sponsors for program assistant roles in Pennsylvania.
-Institutions like the University of Pennsylvania, Penn State University, Temple University, and UPMC regularly file H-1B petitions for program support staff tied to research grants and administrative functions.
+Institutions like the University of Pennsylvania, Penn State University, Temple University, and UPMC regularly file H-1B visa petitions for program support staff tied to research grants and administrative functions.
 Large healthcare systems and nonprofit policy organizations in Philadelphia and Pittsburgh also sponsor program assistants with specialized or degree-specific qualifications.

 Which visa types are most common for program assistant roles in Pennsylvania?

 The H-1B is the most common visa for program assistants in Pennsylvania when the role requires a relevant bachelor's degree in a specific field, such as public health, social work, or education administration.
 Some positions at universities may qualify for cap-exempt H-1B filing, which avoids the annual lottery.
-J-1 exchange visitor status occasionally applies for program assistant roles embedded within academic or research institutions with designated sponsor authorization.
+J-1 visa exchange visitor status occasionally applies for program assistant roles embedded within academic or research institutions with designated sponsor authorization.

 Which cities in Pennsylvania have the most program assistant sponsorship jobs?